Range Rover Velar interior

 The digital driver’s display that comes as standard on the SE and HSE models is a very modern-feeling touch.
 Instead of conventional analogue speedo and rev counter dials with a physical needle, you get a high-resolution screen that complements the rest of the Range Rover’s futuristic cabin.

 The only slight letdown is the odd touchpad-style controls on the steering wheel, which mean it isn’t quite as user-friendly as the Audi Q5’s similar Virtual Cockpit system.

-The Range Rover Velar‘s standard eight-speaker stereo sounds OK for an upmarket SUV but the upgraded Meridian systems in all but entry-level models are a marked improvement.
-S models have 11 speakers, SE versions come with 17 and there’s a 23-speaker system available from £1,550 if you fancy pumping out Glastonbury-volume tunes in a Waitrose car park.
+The Range Rover Velar‘s standard eight-speaker stereo sounds OK for an upmarket SUV but the upgraded Meridian systems that you get on all but entry-level models are a marked improvement.
+S models have 11 speakers, SE versions come with 17 and there’s a 23-speaker system available if you fancy pumping out Glastonbury-volume tunes in a Waitrose car park.